Introduction

 Writing code becomes less central as careers progress.
 Companies need engineers who design systems that handle high traffic, make decisions balancing cost and performance, and lead technical discussions.
 System design interviews assess these capabilities.

 System design takes years to master.
 Real systems require thousands of hours of work.
 Demonstrating competence in 45 minutes presents a unique challenge.
-Candidates must know what to answer and how to answer it.
-Most fail several interviews before understanding expectations.

 What System Design Interviews Test